These Nintendo Switch fitness games will make you actually enjoy working out | CNN Underscored

 Just Dance 2021 ($24.88, originally $49.99; amazon.com)

-One of the most inventive fighting games in quite some time, ARMS is a futuristic motion-controlled boxing game with an insane amount of depth.
-Those more interested in competitive play will find that ARMS works best when using either a controller or handheld mode.
+One of the most inventive fighting games in quite some time, Arms is a futuristic motion-controlled boxing game with a wild amount of depth.
+Those more interested in competitive play will find that Arms works best when using either a controller or handheld mode.
 However, there’s an incredible feeling with using the motion control option.
-Boxing on Wii Sports was definitely a workout, but ARMS adds a cerebral layer to the fighting aspect and becomes a different fitness experience.
+Boxing on Wii Sports was definitely a workout, but Arms adds a cerebral layer to the fighting aspect and becomes a different fitness experience.

 Jump Rope Challenge (free; nintendo.com)